A Brief History of the University Extension Movement and Southport University Extension Society

 The notion of a University Extension Society was a feature of this movement.
 Again, the principle was that universities should reach out into society instead of simply expecting people to come to them.
 In the course of time, however, these societies became more a vehicle for those who wanted to continue to learn in later life, often people with some background in higher education who wanted to maintain intellectual interests.

-Our university partner, The University of Liverpool, then, has a long-standing history of continuing education and the establishment of the Society for University Extension in Liverpool and District took place in October 1899.
+The University of Liverpool, then, has a long-standing history of continuing education and the establishment of the Society for University Extension in Liverpool and District took place in October 1899.
 The Society provided courses for a wider audience and with great public appeal.
 Courses under the auspices of the Society were run in Aintree, Ormskirk, Waterloo, Crosby and Port Sunlight.
 At the time, admission charges for a course of six lectures ranged from 2s.6d. to 5s.
 The most popular subjects were history, geography and literature, which remain the most popular subjects today.
 Thus, ‘continuing education’ remains a key part of the university through its Centre for Lifelong Learning.

 Southport University Extension Society (SUES) was itself founded, in 1896, at the outset of the University Extension movement when many towns in Britain had similar organisations, The link with The University of Liverpool has always been a strong feature of its organisation and in the course of its history SUES has carried out a range of educational activities, including courses and lectures and visits.